xcore/sc_spdif/app_spdif_tx_example/doc/index.rst

 S/PDIF Transmit Demo quickstart guide
 =====================================

-This application uses the XP-SKC-L16 sliceKIT L16 Core Board together with the xSOFTip ''S/PDIF Transmit Function Library'' to demonstrate S/PDIF transmission on an XCore controller.It is designed to run on the XMOS L16 Slicekit Core Board (XP-SKC-L16) in conjuction with an Audio sliceCARD (XA-SK-AUDIO).
+This application uses the S/PDIF transmit component to demonstrate S/PDIF transmission on an XCore controller.It is designed to run on the XMOS L16 sliceKIT Core Board (XP-SKC-L16) in conjuction with an Audio sliceCARD (XA-SK-AUDIO).

-The functionality of the program is a follows:
+The functionality of the program is as follows:

-   * Setup the audio hardware on the board as required, this includes Master clock selection and S/PDIF output enable.
+* Setup the audio hardware on the board as required.
+This includes Master clock selection and S/PDIF output enable.
-   * Generate a triangular wave and transmit it through the S/PDIF port of the audio Slice Card.
+* Generate a triangular wave and transmit it through the S/PDIF port of the audio sliceCARD.

 Hardware Setup